-And some 100 California farmers are closing down, because they are facing financial hardships due to weak demand for milk and … Read More
+And some 100 California farmers are closing down, because they are facing financial hardships due to weak demand for milk and lower … Read More

 In a sense, the stock market continues to be held hostage by the continuing sovereign debt crisis in the eurozone and the “fiscal cliff” in the U.S. But investor sentiment changed before recent worries regarding these two issues, and corporate earnings growth is slowing.
 I think we’ll be very lucky to see any gross domestic product (GDP) growth next year from Western economies.

 Wall Street still expects broad-based earnings growth next year, but the estimated pace of this growth is being reduced considerably.
 Lots of Dow stocks, even Exxon Mobil Corporation (NYSE/XOM), are seeing their earnings estimates revised lower for 2013.